ppy/osu-wiki/wiki/Welcome/en.md

 _See also: [Performance Points](/wiki/Performance_Points)._

-Performance Points is a ranking metric that aims to be more contextually relevant to a player's progression in a continuous game like osu!.
+Performance Points are a value from a ranking metric that aims to be more contextually relevant to a player's progression in a continuous game like osu!.
 It tries to do this by shifting the focus of skill progression from the amount of time played to the actual representation of the player's skill.

 ## Beatmapping